Podcasts For Your Business:

 Another growing trend is to shoot video & photographs of the talent involved in the audio podcast.
 Here at CMD, our large and comfortable lounge, reception, and studios are the ideal environment to capture visuals that can be used to market your podcast.
 Create a video teaser for social media sites; use stills for press releases; live stream your podcast event; or even shoot video of the entire podcast and release a unique video podcast version.
 Here’s a video teaser for the UBS podcast “Future Of Mobility” with Nico Rosberg and Professor Donald Sadoway, produced by Monocle 24:

 Perhaps your organization will consider producing a podcast to better deliver information to your employees or to the public.
 Keep in mind that you can easily distribute your podcast publicly, strengthening your brand at the same time.
-If you would like any help producing your podcast or would like to discuss time and costs involved, feel free to give us a call at 212-213-9420.
+If you would like any help producing your podcast or would like to discuss time and costs involved, please email our producers at email@example.com.
 We are here to help make your audio the best it can be!